jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Per Booth (2011):

-- [Logistics]
+- [logistics]
-    - focus on goals
+    - Focus on goals
-    - be organized enough to achieve them
+    - Be organized enough to achieve them
-- [Interpersonal]
+- [interpersonal]
-    - be authentic
+    - Be authentic
-    - show your personal investment in the class and the students
+    - Show your personal investment in the class and the students

 ## Reflective practice